cap-java/cds-feature-attachments/doc/Processes.md

 So the starting point is always the update handler.

-## Discard Draft
+## Cancel Draft

-The discard draft is the same as a deep delete.
+The cancel draft is the same as a deep delete.
 The process for deletion of a document is the same as for the deletion, but handled in a discard draft handler.

 ## Restore Deleted Document